brendanm12345/d3n/do_one.devin.md

 4. Create an outline of steps you would need to do in order to fix the issue.
 5. Execute the task.
 6. If the task is successful make a post request to localhost:3000/tasks/push_successful with the issue id.
+7. If you encounter any installation issues, pip install those packages.
-7. If unsuccessful, create a new plan and try to execute the task again.
+8. If unsuccessful, create a new plan and try to execute the task again.
 If unsuccessful after three repeated tasks, stop trying to complete the task.
-8. Once you finish tasks 1-7, go back to task 1, but this time, try to load this issue: https://github.com/arviz-devs/arviz/issues/2325
+9. Once you finish tasks 1-7, go back to task 1, but this time, try to load this issue: https://github.com/arviz-devs/arviz/issues/2325